dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/sl-api-overview.md

 * Data discovery and cataloging
 * Machine learning and data science

-You can seamlessly query the metrics you built with [MetricFlow](/docs/build/about-metricflow) to avoid duplicative coding, optimize your development workflow, ensure data governance for company metrics, and guarantee consistency for data consumers.

-To query metrics using the dbt Semantic Layer API, accounts must be on a [Team or Enterprise plans](https://www.getdbt.com/pricing/).

-The dbt Semantic Layer provides the following APIs which you can use to query your metrics and build and integration, you can refer to for more info:
+The dbt Semantic Layer APIs are available for accounts on [Team or Enterprise plans](https://www.getdbt.com/pricing/), allowing them to query metrics and build integrations.

 <div className="grid--3-col">